Cancer in Africa: Everything You Need to Know

 Differences between Cancer Cells and Normal Cells

-- Normal cells grow into specialised cells with specific functions, cancer cells do not specialised.
-Unlike normal cells, cancer cells continue to divide without stopping.
-They are less specialised than normal cells
+- Normal cells grow into specialised cells with specific functions, whereas cancer cells do not undergo specialization.
+They are less specialised compared to normal cells.

-- Cancer cells no longer obey commands from proteins and genes that regulates cell multiplication and cell death.
-They ignore signals that instruct cells to stop dividing.
-They do not also listen to signals that activate programmed cell death, or apoptosis.
-This is the way the body gets rid of damaged, worn out or needless cells.
+- Cancer cells disregard the commands from proteins and genes that regulate cell multiplication and cell death.
+They ignore signals that normally instruct cells to stop dividing.
+They also fail to respond to signals that activate programmed cell death, known as apoptosis, which is the body’s natural way of eliminating damaged, worn out, or unnecessary cells.

-- Cancer cells can direct blood vessels to supply tumours with oxygen and nutrients, which they need to grow.
-These blood vessels also remove waste products from tumours.
+- Cancer cells have the ability to induce the formation of blood vessels that supply tumors with oxygen and nutrients necessary for their growth.
+These blood vessels also help remove waste products from tumors.

 What Causes Cancer?